neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/challenges-css-flexbox.md

 - [Flexbox Defense](http://www.flexboxdefense.com/)

-> 💡 Both games provide you with most of the information that you need to win.
+> 💡 Both games provide you with useful information that you need to win.

 ## Flexbox Exercises

 Solve the following flexbox exercises
+> 💡 Not all challenges have to be solved during session time.
+Use the remaining challenges as
+> practice for your independent learning time after class.

 - [Navigation Exercise](https://codesandbox.io/s/navigation-exercise-gp5owm?file=/styles.css)
 - [Profile Exercise](https://codesandbox.io/s/profile-exercise-fdqz61?file=/styles.css)